nosun/proxypool/README.md

     # recheck proxies
     python check_proxy.py

-If everything is ok , it may appear the screenshots as follows ：
+If everything is ok , it may appear the screenshots as follows：
 - run spider

 ![爬虫运行](./screenshots/proxy_spider_screenshot.png)